 or she will continue to take images while you breathe in the tracer for a few more

 minutes.
 Be careful not to swallow the tracer.
 Swallowing the tracer could affect

 the quality of the images.

-- After the tracer gas has collected in your lungs, the radiologist will remove the
+After the tracer gas has collected in your lungs, the technologist will remove the

 face mask.
 As you breathe normally, the tracer will gradually leave your lungs.